Tail Contagion: Sub-microsecond Time Protection in Shared Software Network Datapaths: Time Protection

+To enforce time protection, the datapath must first attribute CPU time precisely to the tenant on whose behalf work is performed.
+Our approach therefore builds its protection mechanism on lightweight, fine-grained accounting in the fast path, using CPU cycles as the common currency of resource use.
+The accountant feeds these numbers to the scheduler, described in \autoref{subsec:scheduler}, so it can enforce protection.

+\textbf{\textit{Time tokens via TSC accounting.}} The first step towards time protection is to accurately account for resource use.
+The fast path measures CPU consumption with the CPU timestamp counter (TSC) before and after servicing a tenant in a batch.
+Reading the TSC is lightweight and precise.
+Using the TSC gives cycle-level resolution with a constant cost pair of reads that can be issued inline on the fast path, so the accounting overhead is negligible compared to per-packet processing work.
+The fast path then subtracts the cycles consumed from the respective tenant's resource budget at the end of a batch.

-\paragraph{Core-local resource accounting.} The first step towards isolation is to accurately account resource use.
-Each fast-path core tracks resources available to and used on behalf of individual guests through a local budget table, storing each guest's resource budget on that core.
-The slow-path periodically updates the fast-path value (\autoref{subsec:centralsched}) and replenishes budgets by performing an atomic add to the guest's budget table entry.
-This minimizes synchronization on the fast-path and improves overall throughput by 4.3\% at scale.
+\textbf{\textit{Core-local resource accounting.}} Each fast path core tracks resources available to and used on behalf of individual tenants through a local token budget table, storing each tenant's available budget on that core.
+The slow path periodically updates the fast path value and replenishes tokens by performing an atomic add to the tenant's table entry.
+Periodic replenishments minimise synchronisation on the fast path and improve overall throughput, adding minimal overheads as the datapath scales the number of cores (\autoref{fig:rpc-throughput-scaling}).

+\textbf{\textit{Delayed RX accounting.}} The datapath dequeues a batch of packets from the NIC and it has to decode header information before attributing the packet to a tenant.
+This delayed attribution complicates enforcement.
+The fast path could insert packets from out-of-budget tenants into queues, for processing when the tenant has available budget, but at the microsecond scale the cost of fetching a packet into the cache, adding the packet to a queue, and then incurring another cache miss when the packet is dequeued for processing at a later time is prohibitive~\cite{ghasemirahni:reframer}.
+Our design instead admits received packets into a processing batch, accounts for the time spent by each tenant, lets them accrue bounded deficits, and has them repay for deficits during transmission.
+Deficits are bounded by the time to process a batch and are enforced immediately at the next intervention point.